jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/40_create_training_data/40_lambda_code/_index.md

 You can see the progress of the training image generation by browsing to the S3 bucket.

 * Search for *S3* in the AWS Management Console search bar
-* Open the *deeplens-analogue-gauge-727949722849* training bucket
+* Open the *analogue-gauge-images-* prefixed training bucket
 * Open the *training-images* folder

 Select the *Refresh* button to see more Objects as they are created.
 When the Lambda function is complete 231 training images will be created.